 Asafoetida (Heeng) Side Effects

-Few people have stated problems with asafetida it cause belching, intestinal gas, diarrhea, swelling of the lips, seizures, blood disorders, headache, and other side effects.
+Few people have stated problems with Asafoetida it cause belching, intestinal gas, diarrhea, swelling of the lips, seizures, blood disorders, headache, and other side effects.

-Children: Asafetida is unsafe for infants when taken orally because it could cause certain blood disorders.
+Children: Asafoetida is unsafe for infants when taken orally because it could cause certain blood disorders.

-Pregnancy: It is unsafe take asafetida orally if you are pregnant as it could cause a miscarriage so avoid use.
+Pregnancy: It is unsafe take Asafoetida orally if you are pregnant as it could cause a miscarriage so avoid use.

 Breast-Feeding: It is also consider unsafe if consume orally while breast-feeding because some chemicals in Asafoetida could pass into breast milk and causes bleeding disorders in infants so avoid it.